 Now, I’ve talked about how the AeroPress is brilliant because it makes such great coffee, but I haven’t talked about why it makes such great coffee.
 What is it that makes this simple device so great?

 This coffee maker takes all the best features from various coffee makers and combines them for the best possible drink.
 It is, in the end, a combined brewing method, which brings the extraction close to perfection.
 It combines steeping, with pressure brewing, a unique feature among brewers.
-We could think about it as a hybrid between espresso and French press.
+We could think about it as a hybrid between the espresso and French press.

 - Firstly, we let the coffee steep, exactly as we would when brewing French press.
 This ensures a complete saturation of the grounds.